Content-Language" content="en-us">

 specially painted, panelled doors probably into closets or dressing rooms; branch motifs wander across the upper, as well as the lower panels, as if glimpsed beyond the dividing stiles; a framed motto hangs from a visible cord at the level of the door tops in order to allow room for a tall headboard of a bed or a dressing table or chest of drawers with a mirror

-c1900 bedroom of McLoughlin's Garden House with a set of German furniture
+bedroom of McLoughlin's Garden House with a set of

-1872 furniture from Stevens & Brown, Cromwell, Conn., USA painted cast-iron bureau (available
+furniture from Stevens & Brown, Cromwell, Conn., USA Painted

 small, painted, cast-iron bed with scrolled ends attributed to Stevens & Brown; Empire style; just over 4½" long